volusion/element/content/tutorials/proptypes.md

 const isDarkMode = isDarkModeEnabled && isDark
 ```

-Here is what it should look like all together, without the comments:
+Here is what it should look like altogether, without the comments:

 ```javascript
 import { css, StyleSheet } from 'ahrodite'